 where $f(x,y)$ denotes the electrical conductivity, while $u(x,y)$ means the electrical potential.
 A voltage distribution, denoted by $h(x,y)$, is applied on the boundary $\partial\Omega$, corresponding to the Dirichlet boundary condition $u(x,y)|_{\partial\Omega} = h(x,y)$.
 This applied voltage induces a boundary current flux $g(x,y)$, which is then measured as the Neumann boundary data:

 where $\nu$ is the unit outward normal vector to $\partial\Omega$.
 The Dirichlet-to-Neumann (DN) map is the operator that maps any applied voltage to the resulting measured current:

-The forward problem in EIT is to compute the boundary current $g$ corresponding to a given conductivity distribution $f$ and a specified voltage $h$.
-The classical inverse problem in EIT, known as Calder\'on's problem, seeks to reconstruct $f$ from the complete DN map $\Lambda_f$.
-It is well established that the DN map uniquely determines an isotropic, essentially bounded conductivity.
-Consequently, the forward operator $A: f\mapsto\Lambda_f$ is injective at $f^\dagger$ \cite{AstalaPaivarinta2006}.
+The forward problem in EIT is to compute the boundary current corresponding to a given conductivity \(f\) and a prescribed boundary voltage \(h\).
+The associated inverse problem, known as Calderon's problem, seeks to recover \(f\) from the complete DN map.
+In the theoretical formulation, we take $A(f)=\Lambda_f$.
+We consider the admissible class

-By applying Alessandrini’s identity in conjunction with standard energy estimates (cf. \cite{Alessandrini1990}), one obtains a local Lipschitz estimate~-- in fact, a global one within the uniformly elliptic $L^\infty$ class~-- with respect to the $L^\infty$-norm.
-Specifically, there exist constants $\gamma>0$ and $C=C(\gamma, \Omega)$ such that for any $f$ satisfying $\|f-f^\dagger\|_{L^\infty(\Omega)}<\gamma$, the following inequality holds: